-In the midst of rapid technological developments, human life is already filled with gadgets.
-As we get around, often we see everyone from kids to adults grasping their devices, especially smartphones.
+In the midst of rapid technological developments, human life is filled with gadgets.
+As we look around, often we see everyone from kids to adults grasping their devices, especially smartphones.
 Take a photograph, watch a video, read news or exchange messages.
 All are focusing on smartphones — everything from trivial affairs to the most important.

 The use of devices should be allowed, but restricted.
 For children under 12 years old, use of the devices should be limited to 1 hour a day.
 For adults, perhaps 4 hours a day.
 It’s a different matter, of course, if we use devices for business.

 Forget the device for a moment, and make time for other things.
 Interacting with family and friends, or enjoying the fresh air can relax the mind — more than focusing at the screen of a smartphone.